gsanroma/gsanroma.github.io/_posts/2019-09-19-career-transition.md

 ### key points

-Before I start, let me summarize the main key points for a job application, IMO:
+Before I start, let me summarize what are, in my opinion, the main key points for a job application:

 - be open during the job search.
 Your skills do not need to match 100% to the advertised position
 - write concise CV and cover letter with ample margins and without typos
 - along with every technical skill try to convey a transferrable skill and a quantifiable result.
 Transferrable skills show what you bring from your past experience into your new job and quantifiable results show the impact of your past work
 - know your values and interests so that they can guide you all along the process from the job search to the interview
-- professional recruiters are helpful
+- professional recruiters are helpful.
+Knowing somebody at the company is also helpful
 - be honest about your motivations and put them always in a light that reflects the benefit for the company
 - do not worry too much about rejections.
 Luckily the job landscape is broad and success partially depends on your application skills (which can be learnt)